tailleferq/Semi-supervised-sentiment-analysis-of-tweets/README.md

 You need to install the following packages to run this programm :

 nltk

 re

 pandas

 autocorrect

 unidecode

 os

 csv

 matplotlib

 spacy

 optunity

-You also need to download the stopword corpus for nltk too.
+You also need to download the stopword corpus for nltk too, using this command :

+python -c "import nltk; nltk.download('stopwords')

 HOW TO RUN THE PROGRAM